dannylongeuay/workstation-bootstrap/README.md

 > Use of patched fonts are necessary for starship and tmux to render icons correctly.

-# Motivation
+## Motivation

 Create a reliable way to bootstrap a developer workstation.
-Level-up the development environment with a modern shell and toolset.
+Level-up the development environment with a modern shell and tool set.

-Support managing cloud resoures, AWS and DigitalOcean, with infrastructure as code, Terraform and Pulumi.
+Support managing cloud resources, AWS and DigitalOcean, with infrastructure as code, Terraform and Pulumi.
 Package, develop, and deploy apps with kubectl, kubeseal, helm, k3d, and tilt.
 Build services with python, golang, and javascript/typescript.